CarnoZhao/Xfyun-Ad-Classification/README.md

 - For detailed usage and installation, please refer to [autoalbument](https://albumentations.ai/docs/autoalbument/)

-    - There might be some conflits between `autoalbu`'s requirement of `pytorch-lightning` and the `pytorch-lightning` version of this repo.
+    - There might be some conflicts between `autoalbu`'s requirement of `pytorch-lightning` and the `pytorch-lightning` version of this repo.
 Please create an independent environment for `autoalbu` according to its own installation instruction.

 - The auto-albu codes are located at `./autoalbu`